CraigCav/mimosa-karma/README.md

 Add `'mimosa-karma'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start up.

 To configure Karma, run `karma init karma.conf.js`.
 This will ask you a few questions and generate a config file for Karma named karma.conf.js.
 If you prefer all your configuration to be in one place however, you can alternatively use your mimosa config file, adding the relevant configuration under a section named karma.
+The following link shows an example of how you can specify your karma configuration in Mimosa's config file eliminating the need for karma.conf.js: https://github.com/CraigCav/mimosa-karma/tree/master/example.

 ## Example Usage using karma init

+From the command prompt:

 >`karma init`